diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 On November 24th I received back the nine docs i'd sent out to get apostilled.
 I had called a few days earlier to get the status and the woman said the office was really backed up, and it still only took 2.5 weeks.
 Nice!

 Around this time I also engaged another translator to retranslate and certify/apostille my vital record documents.
 She will handle that entire process and mail them to me.
 I expect that to take a little over a month.  _That's what I get for not reading Boston's [consulate page](https://consboston.esteri.it/consolato_boston/en/i_servizi/per_i_cittadini/cittadinanza/citizenship-jure-sanguinis.html) well enough_.

+> I used Avepally from Fiverr for the translation/apostille/certification process.
+He was fantastic and got everything processed and mailed to me in record time.
+He apparently lives in Ohio since my apostilles are from that state, which is great because their turnaround time was _much_ faster than MA's.

 Since it seems i'll have some time until my appointment, I decided to explore the other Italian branch of my family (my grandmother's parents).
 I did a search online and found that both my great-grandparents on that side are from a city in Sicily.
 Out of curiosity (and perhaps insurance in this whole process in case I missed a key fact) I wrote the comune to potentially get their birth certificates.
 While not needed for the ancestry line i'm going to be using, it would certainly complete my set of family documents.